abtion/component-library/README.md

 In short we work this way because it allows us to move fast without breaking too much stuff.

-Should muffibook stabilize and expand to a point where this workflow becomes tedious, we might reconsider it.
+Should the design system stabilize and expand to a point where this workflow becomes tedious, we might reconsider it.

 # Developing